stackitcloud/terraform-provider-stackit/docs/data-sources/cdn_custom_domain.md

 <a id="nestedatt--certificate"></a>
 ### Nested Schema for `certificate`

-Optional:

-- `certificate` (String, Sensitive) The PEM-encoded TLS certificate.
-Required for custom certificates.
-- `private_key` (String, Sensitive) The PEM-encoded private key for the certificate.
-Required for custom certificates.

 Read-Only:

 - `version` (Number) A version identifier for the certificate.
+Required for custom certificates.
 The certificate will be updated if this field is changed.